-ASAP can be installed on Oracle Solaris, Oracle Linux, or HP-UX Itanium.
-This section describes procedures relating to configuring each operating system and other required applications for use with the ASAP server software.
+ASAP can be installed on Oracle Linux.
+This section describes procedure relating to configuring operating system and other required applications for use with the ASAP server software.

 Before proceeding, the appropriate version of the UNIX operating system must be installed on any machines that will be running ASAP server software, and the machines must be configured to be part of your network.
 See ASAP Compatibility Matrix for a list of supported operating systems.